robfinch/Qupls/README.md

 The minimum core size includes only basic integer instructions.
 The minimum size does not allow for much parallelism.
 Better performance may be had using a pipelined in-order processor which is much smaller.
-*The core size seems to be constantly increasing as updates occur.
+The core size seems to be constantly increasing as updates occur.

 # Performance
+The new goal is 100+ MHz operation; components are being updated to reach the new target.
-The toolset indicates the core should be able to reach 40 MHz operation (in a -2 device).
+The toolset indicates the core should be able to reach 45 MHz operation (in a -2 device).
 Under absolutely ideal conditions the core may execute four instructions or eight operations per clock.
 All stages support processing at least four instructions per clock.
 Realistically the core will typically execute less than one instruction per clock.